How can I prepare for online summer courses?

 Where can I find materials from SAIC faculty on teaching remotely (pedagogy, best practices, tips, etc.)?

-Please go to Faculty Resources for Rapid Transition to Online Teaching.
-This is a new guide created by librarians with SAIC faculty, CRIT and others in the SAIC community to provide guidance for teaching.
-It will be updated frequently.
+Please go to Faculty Guide for Online Teaching.
+This is a guide created by librarians with SAIC faculty, CRIT and others in the SAIC community to provide guidance for teaching online.
+Also consider sharing the Student Guide for Remote Learning + Making guide with your students.
+Both guides are updated frequently.

-I need new materials for my online course, can the library help me find them?
+I need materials for my online course, can the library help me find them?

 Where can I find digital content (eBooks, eJournals, streaming video, full-text articles)?